Lucky Horseshoe Cross

 There's nothing in the history books to suggest that people who hung a horseshoe on their door suffered mysterious disappearances of thimbles, babies or old-folk, so it must have been a good idea.
 It's not surprising horseshoes have evolved into general-purpose good luck charms.

 And it is the owner who benefits.
 If a horseshoe is stolen or borrowed (both common events?), good luck will go to the rightful owner.
 If a horseshoe is found, then the finder becomes the rightful owner.
 Also, for it to yield good luck, a horseshoe must have been used by a horse.
 (Because...?)

 Corollary: If you buy a nice new silver lucky horseshoe from a jewellery store, the only good fortune will be to the store.

-Horseshoe decorations at weddings are unlikely to provide much 'good luck'.
+Sparkling horseshoe decorations at weddings are unlikely to provide much 'good luck'.
 As mentioned above, for good luck to pour out, a horse must first have used the shoe.
-These tend to be rusty and dirty not the sort of thing to decorate a wedding cake with.
+These tend to be rusty and dirty – not the sort of thing to decorate a wedding cake with.
 And as for protecting babies and old folk, newlyweds are 'not supposed' to have any babies yet, and usually they are not old folks.

 It's easy to make a connection between horseshoe and horse, horse and groom, groom and bride, bride and bridle.
 But etymologically, there is little or no connection.
 (See wedding rings)

-Horseshoes with crosses might be lucky charms with a religious blessing for some befuddled people, but for Christians those crosses are just another sign of their faith.
+Horseshoes with crosses might be imagined as lucky charms with a religious blessing for some people, but for Christians a horseshoe is just a frame around the cross symbol of their faith.
 (Christianity seems to fit well with cowboys – just think of all those country & western Gospel songs.)